hexana/LLMPDFReader/README.md

 # LLMPDFReader
 how to use llm to read the pdf files.
-Attached doc explains Executing LLM model using LangChain and hugging face.
+Executing LLM model using LangChain and hugging face.